wenruiq/amqp-msg-service/README.md

 </p>
 </p>

 ## Disclaimer
 This is a school project done by a team of 5 students, the ***APIs have been taken down*** so there isn't a live demo available

 The original git repository for this project is set to private by the school so this is just a clone

+Credit goes to the entire team I was mainly in charge of building the front end of the app

+It is the source of inspiration for my personal project - [Chatty](https://github.com/wenruiq/chatty-wa)

 ## About the project
 In this project we built the backend of a messaging app by adopting the micro-service architecture